PARA/ADAPTIVE SNOWSPORTS

 blake@snowsportscotland.org

-Para-Nordic Pathway Coach – Fern Cates
+Para-Nordic and Cross Country Performance Coach – Fern Cates

 fern@snowsportscotland.org

-Para-Snowboard Pathway Coach - Alastair Nasmyth
+Para-Snowboard Pathway Coach and Snowboard Lead - Alastair Nasmyth

 alastair@snowsportscotland.org